How Much Mortgage Can You Get For £2,000 Per Month

 Buy-to-let mortgages are different from typical residential mortgages in two important ways:

-- Affordability is usually assessed primarily on the rental income of the property, rather than on personal factors.
-Most lenders require that the rental income is between 125% and 145% of the monthly payments.
+- Affordability is usually assessed primarily on the property’s rental income rather than on personal factors.
+Most lenders require that the rental income be between 125% and 145% of the monthly payments.